Wondering what are the most popular traditional British food that you should try here in the UK?

 2. Fish and Chips

-This is probably the most popular British food known across the globe.
-Fish (cod) and chips (deep fried) is one of the traditional British food that is typically served wrapped in a paper with salt and malt vinegar.
+Fish and Chips is probably the most popular British food known across the globe.
+Fish (cod) and chips (deep-fried) is one of the typical English meals that is typically served wrapped in a paper with salt and malt vinegar.
 A quick call to any local chippy will be a quick fix for your fish and chips craving.

 3. Roast Dinner